 - The dispute will automatically be resolved for the Projected Midpoint.

 Why Is Baseball Mediation Effective?

 Baseball Mediation requires the parties to view settlement negotiations from an entirely different perspective.
 While the parties’ ultimate objective remains a negotiated settlement, the parties’ principal focus is to end negotiations closer to the Projected Midpoint in the event negotiations result in a final impasse.
 This leads the parties to negotiate more realistically, eliminating unreasonable demands and offers.
-Put another way, having stipulated they will resolve a final impasse by the agreed-upon protocol, the parties are incentivized to present more reasonable demands and offers to one another because they know they will be less likely to end negotiations closer to the Projected Midpoint if their demands and offers are unreasonable.
+Put another way, having stipulated they will resolve a final impasse by the agreed-upon protocol, each party is incentivized to present more reasonable demands and offers to the other party because unreasonable demands and offers make it less likely they will end negotiations closer to the Projected Midpoint than the opposing party.

 Baseball Mediation assures an outcome that is acceptable to both sides even if the parties fail to negotiate a settlement on their own, because neither side will declare a final impasse unless they are prepared to accept the risk that the opposing party’s then pending demand or offer is closer to the Projected Midpoint, which would automatically result in it becoming the amount of the final settlement.
 If a party is not prepared to accept that risk, that party will continue to negotiate.

 Baseball Mediation As An Alternative To Binding Arbitration

 For a number of reasons, Baseball Mediation may be preferable to Binding Arbitration: